The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ## General AoE Optimization for Cleaving Living Liquid / Liquid Hand

 When able to hit 2+ targets at the same time, it is worth it to do Windmill → Bladeshower as your base GCD combo over Cascade → Fountain.
 Additionally, it is worth it to use Fan Dance II instead of Fan Dance I on 2+ targets.
 For mechanics where you have to disengage from Living Liquid / Liquid Hand or the Boss targets have to be separated for a period of time, you will want to return to going back to single target Cascade → Fountain.
 If you have a combo’d Bladeshower available when forced to switch from hitting two targets to one target, you should use the combo’d Bladeshower if you can use it to hit one target and will be able to use the potential Bloodshower proc that is generated on two targets within the next 20 seconds.
 Additionally, Saber Dance should be saved as much as possible for times where you can hit both Living Liquid and Liquid Hand together.
-When using Standard Finish or Fan Dance 3 while single target debuffs (specifically Trick Attack and Chain Stratagem are up), you will want to make sure the primary damage is done to the target with Trick Attack / Chain Stratagem and the secondary damage is done to the other target (i.e. target whichever has those debuffs when using Fan Dance III and make sure you are closer to the one with those debuffs when using Standard Finish).
+When using Standard Finish or Fan Dance III while single target debuffs (specifically Trick Attack and Chain Stratagem are up), you will want to make sure the primary damage is done to the target with Trick Attack / Chain Stratagem and the secondary damage is done to the other target (i.e. target whichever has those debuffs when using Fan Dance III and make sure you are closer to the one with those debuffs when using Standard Finish).

 ## Jagd Doll